Best Practice | By Duncan Haughey | Read time minutes

 11. Expecting Software to Solve Your Problems

-Specialist project management software can help with everything from project planning to task and time management, team collaboration and reporting.
-Today's tools are slick, fast and cost efficient.
-Much common office software, such as spreadsheets, can be used to help control budgets, assess risk and manage scope.
+Today's tools are slick, fast and cost-efficient.
+Specialist project management software can help with project planning, time management, team collaboration and reporting.
+Much standard office software, such as Microsoft Excel spreadsheets, can also help you control budgets, assess risk and manage scope.

 12. Not Following a Process

 What's your project approach going to be?
-Many projects start with a fanfare and a great deal of optimism only to get bogged down and struggle for months and years without delivery.
+Many projects start with a fanfare and a great deal of optimism, only to get bogged down and struggle for months without delivery.
 It's not that people aren't working hard.
-They are, but don't have a clear process to follow.
+They are but don't have a straightforward process to follow.

 They don't know how far it is to the finish line.

-It's important to know what needs to be done, the order in which it will be done and the key milestones along the way.
+It's important to know what needs to be done, the order in which it will be done and the key milestones.
 The best processes are those that are kept simple.
 They are easy to understand and have clear steps and outcomes.

 Everyone knows how far it is to the finish line.

 These are 12 common mistakes that affect projects.
-They're all mistakes that are easily avoided by vigilance, good planning and clear communication.
+They're all mistakes that are easy to avoid with vigilance, good planning and clear communication.